emartech/json-logger-js/README.md

 ### Logging request identifier automatically

-You need to use the middlewares of `@emartech/cls-adapter` and add its transformer to the loggers configure method.
+You need to use the middlewares of `@emartech/cls-adapter` and add its transformer to the logger's configure method.
 This way it will log the request identifier coming from the header field (`X-Request-Id`) to every log line where the called function is originating from the route handler.